mdsahilkhan280/Business-Insights-360/README.md

  ## Task:

-* Create an fully functional Dashbord for Data Driven Decisiosn, which gives insights on various departments like Finance, sales, marketing, Supply chain.*
+* Create an fully functional Dashbord for Data Driven Decisiosn, which gives insights on various departments like Finance, sales, marketing and Supply chain.

 ## Tech stack used in the project: